camunda/camunda-docs-manual/content/reference/cmmn11/markers/repetition-rule.md

 </defintions>
 ```

-This case contains a human tasks *A*.
-Task *A* has repetition rule indicating that the task is repeatable as long as the variable `score` is less than `50`.
+This case contains a human task *A*.
+Task *A* has a repetition rule indicating that the task is repeatable as long as the variable `score` is less than `50`.

 In our example, the following steps might take place: